Tommy Gunn (actor): Personal life

 Gunn's father is of Italian descent while his maternal grandfather was Chinese.
 He was married to porn actress Rita Faltoyano from 2005 to 2008.
 When asked during an August 2007 interview if there was a romance between him and fellow porn star Ashlynn Brooke, Gunn's reply was, "I think we are becoming something more."
 Gunn and Brooke have since ended their relationship.

-Gunn has family in the Philadelphia area, including award-winning instructor of the ECCRSD Percussion Ensemble, Tom Harbora.